Elsevier standard terms of purchase for suppliers

-Vendor will comply fully with all applicable laws, ordinances, codes, regulations, standards and judicial and administrative orders relating to its duties, obligations and performance under this Agreement, including without limitation, export and import, anti-corruption and environmental laws.
+Vendor will comply fully with all applicable laws, ordinances, codes, regulations, standards and judicial and administrative orders relating to its duties, obligations and performance under this Agreement, including without limitation, export and import, anti-corruption, data protection and environmental laws.
 Vendor will secure with the applicable customs authority all necessary clearances, licenses, and exemptions, and make all required fillings and disclosures relating to the provision of the Products and/or Services.
 Vendor shall not export, directly or indirectly, any technology, software or commodity of U.S. origin or having U.S. content to countries or nationals of those countries wherever located listed in U.S. Export Administration Regulations, as modified from time to time, unless authorized by appropriate government license or regulations.
 Whenever Elsevier requests it to do so, Vendor shall promptly furnish to Elsevier copies of such documentation.
-Vendor will fully comply with the Reed Elsevier Code of Conduct for Suppliers.
+Vendor will fully comply with the Reed Elsevier Supplier Code of Conduct and the Reed Elsevier Privacy and Data Protection Requirements for Suppliers.

 Without prejudice to the foregoing, Vendor acknowledges that Elsevier is subject to, and Vendor shall also comply with, applicable domestic and foreign anti-bribery laws and regulations that regulate Elsevier's business activities, including, without limitation, the United States Foreign Corrupt Practices Act and the UK Bribery Act.
 Vendor and its officers, directors, employees and agents shall engage only in legitimate business and ethical practices in commercial operations and in relation to its dealings with any employee or official of a government agency or any other government owned, operated or controlled entity (including, without limitation, state run universities, hospitals and libraries), or political parties or candidates (jointly "Government Official").
 Neither Vendor nor any of its officers, directors, employees or agents shall pay, offer, give, promise or authorize the payment, directly or indirectly, of any monies or anything of value to any commercial contact or Government Official for the purpose or intent to induce such person to use his/her authority to help Vendor, Elsevier, and/or any affiliate of Elsevier for personal gain or for that of Elsevier or Elsevier's affiliates (any such act, a "Prohibited Payment").
 A Prohibited Payment does not include a payment of reasonable and bona fide expenditures, such as, without limitation, travel or lodging expenses, which are directly related to the promotion, demonstration or explanation of products or services or the execution or performance of a contract, provided that such payments are permissible under applicable laws.
 Vendor further agrees that it will not accept any payment or other benefit in money or in kind from any person as an inducement or reward for any act or forbearance or in connection with any matter or business transacted by or on behalf of Elsevier.